2020 Harrold and Notkin Research and Graduate Mentoring Award Nomination Call & FAQs

 - nominee’s name, email, and homepage URL

-- two signed letters from graduate students your nominee has mentored (in PDF format)
+- two signed letters from graduate students your nominee has mentored (combined into one PDF)

-- two signed letters from your nominee’s peers that support your nominee’s research efforts (in PDF format)
+- two signed letters from your nominee’s peers that support your nominee’s research efforts (combined into one PDF)

 I’ve Gathered Everything, Now What Do I Need to Do?